1027540JohnsonAniketh/webappcode/README.md

 # webappcode

-1)First setup the infrasturcture using the following commands:
+1)First setup the infrasturcture using the following commands:<br/>
   terraform init

   terrafrom apply